Mutahir-15/codecommons/01_agentic_ai/Readme.md

 ## 📘 Introduction

 Agentic AI refers to artificial intelligence systems designed to act autonomously and perform tasks with a degree of independent decision-making.
-Unlike traditional AI models that simply respond to input, **Agentic AI systems operate as agents**—capable of planning, reasoning, and interacting with their environment or other agents to achieve specific goals.
+Unlike traditional AI models that simply respond to input, **Agentic AI systems operate as agents** capable of planning, reasoning, and interacting with their environment or other agents to achieve specific goals.

 This repository serves as a foundational guide and codebase for understanding and working with Agentic AI, combining modern frameworks, tools, and real-world examples.
 - **[AGENTIC AI vs. GENERATIVE AI](https://www.ibm.com/think/topics/agentic-ai-vs-generative-ai)**